nswaswaJim/oahuv1/OlympusClear.md

 The hike past the Pua Pua trail where I had come up was a great experience, wonderful enough to not regret changing plans from the crater trail.
 The ridge was a mostly gentle walk along a good trail carpeted by needles dropped by the whispering pines with some occasional rock scrambles thrown in.
 The added benefit- beyond simply exploring an unfamiliar trail- was that I did not know where it was coming out.
 I had a general idea but no exact location.
 Just follow the trail, it's going somewhere.

 The trail took me to the beautiful Wa'ahila park!
 Sheltered picnic benches, towering pines, scenic views over town.
 A great picnic or relax spot, as several people were doing.
-Wandering downhill from there I stumbled upon a bus stop at the same time a bus was arriving.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxMDMyNDc1Miw2NDk2OTY2NzgsLTE3Nz
+eyJoaXN0b3J5IjpbNTg2NzQ5MDQ1LDY0OTY5NjY3OCwtMTc3OT
-kyOTg1MTJdfQ==
+I5ODUxMl19
 -->